 Existing Residents – Cayman Connections

-For those expatriates with a connection to the Cayman Islands various options may be available (in addition to the above).
+For those expatriates with a connection to the Cayman Islands various options may be available (in addition to those mentioned previously).

 Any child who is born in the Cayman Islands and whose parent subsequently becomes a permanent resident or lives the first 10 years of their life here, may, immediately (or if their parent is not a Permanent Resident) upon their tenth birthday, seek Registration as a British Overseas Territories Citizen (BOTC) by Entitlement.